jangel01/CPSC449-Backend-Midterm-Project/README.md

 Group Members: Daniel Chen Wu, Jason Angel, Douglas Villalobos

 # How to use
-1. Pull the latest version of this repository to your computer
+1. CLone/pull latest version of repositiory on your computer
-2. Create a virtual environment and install the requirements using requirements.txt
+2. Create a virtual environment and install the requirements using requirements.txt .
+Make your have have MySQL server and mysql_config in your PATH, otherwise you will encounter an error with mysql_config when using pip
-3. If testing task 3, you will need to use the sql file to import the database int your sql server for it to work
+3. Import the given 449_db database in MySQL or any other equiavlent method
-4. Edit app.py to have the password to your mysql server and name of your database
+4. Edit app.py to have the password to your mysql server
 5. Once set up, you can run the app.py from the virtual environment and test using postman

 # How to import a database